Networking is the cornerstone of any successful business. It’s also one of the most powerful & free tools that you have at your disposal.

 Networking is about building trust and relationships, in doing so you need to be yourself.
 If your a shy person, don’t pretend to be the life of the party.
 Be yourself and have fun meeting people.
 Remember no one really wants to talk to the loud sales guy who babbles on endlessly, to begin with.
 Chance are that guy is not really being himself, but instead projecting some sort of image that he thinks will help him sell more.

 Follow your Passions

-I love going to after hours networking events because I love to meet new people, but what’s really great about networking is going to events that tap into your passions.
+I love going to after-hours networking events because I love to meet new people, but what’s really great about networking is going to events that tap into your passions.
 Look for events that relate to things that you like to do.
-From marketing seminars to wine tasting events or book clubs there are a number of different groups and events that can be a great change of pass form the average after hours event.
+From marketing seminars to wine tasting events or book clubs there are a number of different groups and events that can be a great change of pass from the average after-hours event.